Cost of Discipleship

 By embedding the death of John in his narrative,

-religious and political authorities in Jerusalem, both Roman and Jewish.
-The
+Jerusalem, both Roman and Jewish.

-story highlights the hard truth that disciples of the Nazarene must be willing to
+This story highlights the hard truth that disciples

-follow in his footsteps even when doing so leads to suffering and even unjust death.
+of the Nazarene must be willing to follow in his footsteps even when doing so

 - His Path - (Jesus proclaimed a new political reality, the Kingdom of God, and it bears little resemblance to the political regimes and ideologies of the world)